isomerpages/iras-onestoppayroll/_about/FAQs.md

 </li>
 <li>
 <p><strong>What are the key milestones and timelines for the implementation of the One -Stop Payroll initiative? </strong>
-<br>The One-Stop Payroll initiative will be rolled out in stages, with key
+<br>The One-Stop Payroll initiative will be rolled out in stages, with the
-milestones and phases outlined for development, testing, and deployment.
-Regular updates and communications will be provided to keep stakeholders informed on the progress of the initiative.
-The anticipated launch date will be announced later this year in 2024.
+anticipated launch date being announced later in 2024.
+Key milestones and phases will be communicated to stakeholders through regular updates.
 <br>
 </p>
 </li>